 Background

 1. In view of the WMO reform, there was a need to modify some of the processes for designation and monitoring of WMO centres to account for the new technical commissions structure.
 The process for some centres were already addressed at EC-73.
 The process for the designation and assessment of Regional Marine Instrument Centres (RMICs) has now also been reviewed.

+2. In the past, the establishment of RMICs was subject to a parallel approval by the WMO Executive Council and the UNESCO/Intergovernmental Oceanographic Commission (IOC) Assembly.
+IOC has indicated that there is no requirement for parallel approval by IOC.
+Consultation in establishing and evaluating RMICs is sufficient from their side.[IOC]

-2. In order to simplify WMO processes, the processes for the approval of Regional Instrument Centres and Regional WMO Integrated Global Observing System (WIGOS) Centres had been harmonized to the extent possible.
+3. In order to simplify WMO processes, the processes for the approval of Regional Instrument Centres and Regional WMO Integrated Global Observing System (WIGOS) Centres had been harmonized to the extent possible.
 The process that is now proposed for RMICs is following the same approach.